orchetect/MacControlCenterUI/README.md

 ## Requirements

-Minimum requirements to compile: Xcode 12 on macOS 10.15 Catalina or newer.
+Minimum requirements to compile: Xcode 13 on macOS 11 Big Sur or newer.

-Supports macOS 10.15+ once compiled.
-Menu builder is available on macOS 13.0+.
+Supports macOS 11.0+ once compiled.

+## Known Issues

+Due to the lacklustre implementation of Apple's `MenuBarExtra`, it is currently not possible to get smooth window resize animations without a tremendous amount of work.
+For that reason, most MacControlCenterUI controls whose Control Center counterparts use animation will instead use safer static view size changes.

 ## Author